YazaKnight/Profile/index.md

 I like coding, I sometimes code in the weekends and on holidays.
 I like coding because it teaches me how computers work and how developers make websites.
 It also teaches me problem solving.
+I started my journey 5 years ago learning Scratch and robotics using Lego kits.

 I started learning Python last year.
 I like Python because it is an easy language to understand and learn about programming.
-It also is widely used in machine learning and AI software.
+It is also widely used in machine learning and AI software.

 Here is a piece of code I've written in Python that shows how many Ninjas I can fight 😄 (using conditions):